CsabaDu/CsabaDu.DynamicTestData/README.md

 - **Provide a clear, test-framework-agnostic API** (with `IDataRowHolder` and `ITestDataRow`)
 - **Facilitate easy integration** with various test frameworks (MSTest, NUnit, xUnit, xUnit.v3)
 - **Enable extensibility** (through interfaces, abstract types and generics)
 - **Allow for future extensions** (e.g., new data strategies, row types) without breaking existing functionality

 ---
+Thanks!
+Here's your content reformatted as a **nested list with depth**, preserving all the details from the table:

+---